 Report Template

 Link your mission template to a report template.
-We recommend that each Mission type has a matching custom report, that way you can get impactful data straight from your volunteers which is relevant to the mission type.
+We recommend that each Mission type has a matching custom report so that you can get impactful data straight from your volunteers, which is relevant to the mission type.

 Learn how to create a custom report in this article.